okuvshynov/rlscout/README.md

 ## LIFO order notes

+### How do we evaluate model quality wrt to alpha-beta search?

+Just from ordering point of view, we can count total number of nodes visited.

+Let's test the following:
+1. For same number of residual layers, train model for N hours with/without model evaluation.
+Compare the quality.
+2. Train models with 2-6 residual layers.
+3. Implement distributed/parallel alpha-beta.

 ### Let's focus on running everything on Mac M1/M2

 With smaller models we have now we can skip GPU/TPU things for now and just run on HW we have.